Scary Scree Limits Boulder Adventures

 But I was starting to regret the invitation as I scrambled up a slippery steep elk route to Window Lake.
 It seemed much nicer and less slick on a day hike the year before.
 I left my backpack and scrambled higher, perching on a rock to wait for my pack ferrying service.

 I got in (mostly) on Galena Peak climb in July 2023 but stopped short of last 800 feet of unnerving cornice snow to actual peak at end of ridge.
-We also took day hike to Window Lake in August the same year; elk route good but surprised by Oregon hiker ahead of us.
+We also took day hike to Window Lake in August same year; elk route good but surprised by Oregon hiker ahead of us.

 Hemingway-Boulder Wilderness (Boulders), designated in 2015, excludes some basins facing Highway 75 because of sporadic private landholdings.
 Roads to old mines are popular for Universal Terrain Vehicles (UTVs) and winter snowmobilers.